 How the Test is Performed

-The test is done in the operating room during anarthroscopy.
+The test is done in the operating room, often during an arthroscopy.
+During this procedure:

 How to Prepare for the Test